boozook/playdate/api/sound/README.md

 - envelope
 - callbacks

-Before the version `0.3` API is unstable and can be changed.
+⚠️ Prior to the version `0.3` API is unstable and can be changed without deprecation period.

 ## Prerequisites